Home

 The English Bibles - From the Originals to the Various English Versions

-In 1999, I published a public domain paper which represented about 4 years of casual research.
-It is available here with my complete bibliography in pdf format.
-The paper was written in order to evaluate various Bible versions and includes quite a lot of Bible history. - Enjoy!
+In 1999, I published a public domain paper which represented about 4 years of personal research.
+It is rather dated now, but includes a lot of good content.

 Features:

-• The Original Writings - Tables, (2 pgs)
+• The Original Authorships - Tables, (2 pgs)

 • The Identification of Manuscripts - (5 pgs)